elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 defp example, do: @example
 ```

-If `@example` is cheap to compute, it may be even better to skip the module attribute altogether.
+If `@example` is cheap to compute, it may be even better to skip the module attribute altogether, and compute its value inside the function.

 ### Accumulating attributes